spettenn/portfolio-re-sit/README.md

 This is my first project using materia UI and react.
 I have used it before but not in a project.
 I have used it in a codepen to test it out.
 I have also used it in a project with a team but i was not the one who implemented it.

+## Design

+I wanted a simple one page portfolio, i feel like this is the new "meta" of design.
+This is also the first project i did with "night"mode.
+Working with this was a breeze as long as you stick to using css variables on color themes / schemes. i did alot of research on what portfolio pages should / could look like and i feel this turned out pretty good.
+The website is very responsive and works on all devices.
+I did not include a contact form on this, rather i used an integrated contact me where the user is directly prompted a email draft to me.

 ## Built with

 - React